YairPR/Monitoring/README.md

 # Monitoring
-Monitoring services using Grafana
+Monitoring services using Grafana with Telegraf and InfluxDB

-Para visualizar los manuales ingresar a WIKI
+Para visualizar los manuales ingresar a -> WIKI